Kuingsmile/PicList/currentVersion_en.md

 - Fixed unresponsive sorting buttons on the album page in certain cases
 - Fixed S3 download failures on the cloud page
 - Fixed some UI text errors on the cloud page
+- Fixed the issue where the update page did not display download progress